-Culturally safe and respectful practice requires having knowledge of how a midwife's own culture, values, attitudes, assumptions and beliefs influence their interactions with women and families, the community and colleagues.
-To ensure culturally safe and respectful practice, midwives must:
+Culturally safe and respectful practice requires having knowledge of how a nurse's own culture, values, attitudes, assumptions and beliefs influence their interactions with people and families, the community and colleagues.
+To ensure culturally safe and respectful practice, nurses must:

-- a. understand that only the woman and/or her family can determine whether or not care is culturally safe and respectful - b. respect diverse cultures, beliefs, gender identities, sexualities and experiences of women and others, including among team members - c. acknowledge the social, economic, cultural, historic and behavioural factors influencing health, both at the individual, community and population levels - d. adopt practices that respect diversity, avoid bias, discrimination and racism, and challenge belief based upon assumption (for example, based on gender, disability, race, ethnicity, religion, sexuality, age or political beliefs) - e. support an inclusive environment for the safety and security of the individual woman and her family and/or significant others, and - f. create a positive, culturally safe work environment through role modelling, and supporting the rights, dignity and safety of others, including women and colleagues.
+- a. understand that only the person and/or their family can determine whether or not care is culturally safe and respectful - b. respect diverse cultures, beliefs, gender identities, sexualities and experiences of people, including among team members - c. acknowledge the social, economic, cultural, historic and behavioural factors influencing health, both at the individual, community and population levels - d. adopt practices that respect diversity, avoid bias, discrimination and racism, and challenge belief based upon assumption (for example, based on gender, disability, race, ethnicity, religion, sexuality, age or political beliefs) - e. support an inclusive environment for the safety and security of the individual person and their family and/or significant others, and - f. create a positive, culturally safe work environment through role modelling, and supporting the rights, dignity and safety of others, including people and colleagues.